In which Zelda is spirited away to a wizard's tower.

-Ganondorf once again proceeded to reshape the world with his magic, and Zelda was flooded with a visceral sensation of vitality and potential.
+Ganondorf once again proceeded to reshape the world with his magic, and Zelda was flooded with a visceral sensation of vitality.
 It filled her with satisfaction not simply to see or study his calculations but to intuit and feel them.
 This was everything she loved about math and physics and chemistry.
-It was liberating to experience magic that wasn't limited to transporting a rupee across the room or summoning a small ball of light.
+It was liberating to experience magic that wasn't limited to transporting a rupee across the room or summoning a ball of light.
 This was transforming flimsy drywall into solid stone; this was making something happen.
 Zelda finally understood the intensity of Ganondorf's focus.
-She was the much same when she was in front of a desk with keyboard and a stylus, after all.
-But Ganondorf was not limited to a series of numbers on a screen; the entire world was his to reshape as he chose.
+She was much the same when she was in front of a desk with keyboard and a stylus, after all.
+But Ganondorf was not limited to a series of numbers on a screen – the entire world was his to reshape as he chose.

 Help me with the ivy, he requested.
 Help me visualize the fractals.
-She did, and thick vines of ivy began to grow from the earth and twist up stone wall as she watched.
-Ganondorf borrowed power but fed it back to her at the same time, creating a feedback loop whose continuous renewal lent power to their shared magic.
-At a certain point, his magic felt less like math and more like music, and Zelda began to grasp that, when it came to magic, math and music were one and the same.
+She did, and thick vines of ivy began to grow from the earth and twist up the stone wall as she watched.
+Ganondorf borrowed her power but fed it back to her at the same time, creating a feedback loop whose continuous renewal lent energy to their shared magic.
+At a certain point, his magic began to feel less like math and more like music.
 If she could learn to understand the balance and symmetry and rhythm and flow, she might be able to perform a similar type of world-shaping magic.

 She crossed the room and touched a strand of ivy clinging to the newly formed stone wall.
 It was as real as anything else in the room.
 She plucked a leaf from the vine, and a milky bead of sap welled from the stalk.

 Zelda's mind raced.
-She wanted to crystallize the epiphany she had just experienced.
-Magic still felt more intuitive than intellectual to her, and she was afraid that her understanding would fade if she didn't find a way to capture it.
+She wanted to crystallize the epiphany she'd just experienced.
+Magic still seemed more intuitive than intellectual to her, and she was afraid that her understanding would fade if she didn't find a way to capture it.

 "People must have written books about this," she said, speaking mainly to herself.
 "If not the specific spells, then at least the principles.
 There has to be some sort of rational system involved.
 Was there a transfer of matter?
 Of energy?
-There must be some way to quantify what just happened."
+There must be some way to quantify this process."

 "Without a doubt," Ganondorf said.
 "But for now, it will be easier to learn by doing it yourself."

 He gestured her over, and Zelda joined him by the windows.
-They were very high up, and the glass separating them from the night air was cold.
+They were extraordinarily high above the ground, and the glass separating them from the night air was cold.
 Ganondorf stood behind Zelda and placed his hands on her shoulders.
 She nodded her consent, and then she could feel warmth radiate from him as he reopened the connection between them.

 "Don't look at the city," he said softly from behind her.
 "Focus on your reflection."

 She did, and he met her eyes in the glass.
 "That shirt looks wonderful on you," he murmured, his voice low and steady, "but we can always order another.
-Let's transform this one into something that belongs to you alone.
+I want this one to be something that belongs to you alone.
 Show me what you want to see yourself wearing."